 Spend an evening playing games, enter the Boo Barn and take a wagon ride around the farm’s grounds.
-Remember to stop at the playground and visit with the resident animals, including peacock, turkeys, goats, chickens, cows and horses.
+Remember to stop at the playground and visit with the resident animals, including a peacock, turkeys, goats, chickens, cows and horses.
+Reservations required

 Knock out two birds with one event by celebrating fall and Halloween in Clarendon’s Market Common.
-Activities include scarecrow-making (one per family), mini pumpkin decorating, a petting zoo, Big Barn Puppet Show and Song, sand art, face painting and balloon sculptures.
+Activities include pumpkin decorating, family photos, kid’s arts and crafts, and a dog costume contest.
 Oh, and trick-or-treating.

 Del Ray Halloween Parade